1.9 C

 The Medieval Museum under Norrbro will close on 5 Nov 2023

 Sunday 5 November 2023 is the last chance to visit the Museum of Medieval Stockholm under the Norrbro bridge on the island of Helgeandsholmen.
 Then everything will be packed away until it’s time to move into new premises in Börshuset on Stortorget, the main square in the Old Town.
-The Medieval Museum will keep on running activities in the form of city walks, guided tours of historical areas in the Old Town, digital tours, lectures and school visits.
-And maybe the occasional exhibition elsewhere.
+The Medieval Museum will keep on running activities in the form of city walks, guided tours of historical areas in the Old Town, digital tours, lectures, and school visits.
+Additionally, the museum may occasionally host exhibitions in other locations.

 The Museum of Medieval Stockholm, also known as Stockholms medeltidsmuseum in Swedish, is in Stockholm, Sweden.
 It is a museum that showcases the city’s medieval history.
 The museum stands on the site of the old Stockholm city walls, near the Riddarholm Church and the Royal Palace.